 2. Biofilm Buildup

 Biofilm buildup may sound like something out of a sci-fi movie, but the reality is far less exciting.
-If you notice bad odors coming from your shower drain, it’s likely the result of accumulated shower waste.
+If you notice bad odors coming from your shower drain then explore the ways to get rid of shower drain smell.
 This includes runoff from bath and shower products like shampoo, soap and oils.
 This buildup attracts natural bacteria, which in turn causes bad odors.